opendatasoft/ods-documentation/source/publishing_data/12_translating_dataset/translating_dataset.rst

 For each available language displayed in the Translations tab, it is possible to translate various elements that have been originally configured in 2 other configuration tabs of the dataset.

 - The :doc:`Information tab</publishing_data/06_configuring_metadata/configuring_metadata>`, which contains 4 standard metadata that can be translated: Title, Description, Keywords and Publisher.
-- The :doc:`Processing tab</publishing_data/05_processing_data/processing_data>`, which contains the dataset fields names and descriptions, that can also be translated.
+- The :doc:`Processing tab</publishing_data/05_processing_data/processing_data>`, which contains the dataset fields labels and descriptions, that can also be translated.

 .. admonition:: Note
    :class: note